Skip to main content

 Rolling Trend

-Fixed-Rate NIM drops
+Fixed-rate NIM drops

 It all netted out to an 11 bps drop in fixed-rate NIM, after having added 33 bps over the previous two months.
 Meanwhile, SOFR NIM was unchanged over the same time period, but remains 33 bps below its January 2024 mark.